Atereoyinn/AI-Projects/readMe.md

 9. Merge the fine-tuned adapter with the base model.
 10. Save the final model and upload it to Hugging Face for easy access in the main application.

+here's the link to the dataset: https://huggingface.co/datasets/har1/MTS_Dialogue-Clinical_Note here's the link to the fine-tuned model: https://huggingface.co/Atereoyin/Llama3_finetuned_for_medical_entity_extraction

 Note: This process requires significant computational resources and may take several hours to complete, depending on your hardware configuration.